qcri/QARiB/README.md

 For Tweets, the data was collected using twitter API and using language filter. `lang:ar`.
 For Text data, it was a combination from
 [Arabic GigaWord](url), [Abulkhair Arabic Corpus]() and [OPUS](http://opus.nlpl.eu/).

-QARiB: Is Arabic name for "Boat".
+QARiB: Is the Arabic name for "Boat".